KCErb/lucky-hasura-docker/README.md

 Let's turn our attention to how it is we connect the wide world to our Lucky and GraphQL services.
 The first thing you'll need is a domain name and security certificates so that you can host a `https://foobar.business`.
 I'll assume that you took care of this back at the DigitalOcean/Cloudflare section.
 The second thing you'll need is a reverse proxy so that you can route requests to different services based on the address of the request.
 In the LHD example, if someone requests `api.foobar.business/v1/graphql` that request will go to Hasura and if it makes any other `api.foobar.business` request they'll go to Lucky.
 This is accomplished by routing `api.foobar.business` requests to the server (via CNAME records in Cloudflare) and using a neat little docker-ready reverse proxy called [Traefik](https://traefik.io).

 Once you've got those CNAME records up, let's take a look at the Traefik config.
 There are two parts, let's start with `docker-compose.swarm.yml` this file just defines some swarm-only keys like 'deploy' and the Traefik service.
-Some of the config is here and some of it is in `Docker/traefik/traefik.toml`.
-I think all of it can go in the docker-compose, but I feel like a nice separation of concerns is putting per-service config in the docker-compose and traefik-wide config into this `.toml`.
+Some of the config is here and some of it is in `Docker/traefik`.
+Since Traefik 2.0 the static config is in `Docker/traefik/traefik.yml` while the dynamic config is in service labels (in the docker-compose file) or to share between services in `yml` files in `Docker/traefik/config`.

 As we look through the YAML, the first thing we see is that it adds some traefik rules to the hasura and lucky services.
-You'll almost certainly want to change these to suit your own tastes, so I recommend you read their docs, for example: [docs.traefik.io/routing/overview](https://docs.traefik.io/routing/overview/).
+You'll likely want to change these to suit your own tastes, so I recommend you read their docs, for example: [docs.traefik.io/routing/overview](https://docs.traefik.io/routing/overview/).

 The next thing I want you to notice is the service called `traefik-docker-link`.
 This piece is needed to avoid a security issue which arises from Traefik needing access to the docker socket and that giving it potential admin priviledges.
 The Traefik docs point to a lot of good resources on this issue but it's hard to link specifically to the security part of the page so you'll have to read: [docs.traefik.io/providers/docker](https://docs.traefik.io/providers/docker/) if you want to dive in.
 One resource they point to is the Docker docs: [docs.docker.com/engine/security/security/#docker-daemon-attack-surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).

-Now let's look at the TOML file.
-It just defines the HTTPS entrypoint and the HTTP redirect as well as providing the docker link so that we can do some service discovery in that `docker-compose.swarm.yml` file.

 If you have any other questions about this aspect of things, try to read through and understand the docker-compose setup we have here.
 There's a lot going on and it took a long time to figure out with lots of debugging.
 Hopefully for you it'll just work.